In this guide you will find:

 Let us consider an example from B2C cold calling (numbers for B2B won’t be much different).
 A team of 10 agents works an 8-hour shift.
 Each of them spends 1.5 minutes on average talking to a customer.
 Dialing manually, an agent can make 100-120 calling attempts per shift.
 These actions are like a lottery - you never know if someone will grab the phone.
 Our data suggest that only 42 (35%) of these calls are answered so the agent wastes a lot of time on routine actions like recalling these failed attempts again and again.
 So it is no surprise that agent occupancy drops below 20% and sales conversion reaches only 1% of all dialed numbers. ln total, all the team can handle a maximum of 1200 contacts per shift.
 Only 420 of them are live calls, so their contact rate amounts to 35%.

 Our predictive dialing software changes this situation dramatically.
-It calculates the required dialing speed and places multiple concurrent calls automatically, and direct only answered calls to available agents.
+It calculates the required dialing speed and places multiple concurrent calls automatically, directing only answered calls to available agents.
 Detecting answer machines, busy signals, no answers, etc., dialer filters them out and schedules retries due to preconfigured redialing rules.
 Moreover, using the intelligent algorithm and statistics the software can calculate the approximate time when each agent finishes the call and start dialing the next number for them.
 Your agents don’t need to waste time on manual dialing attempts and that boosts their productivity:

 - Every agent can make 188 live calls per shift.